Beyond Sampling: Preventing Diesel Fuel Contamination

 Treating Remaining Water

-Use a water-soluble biocide every six months or raise the water pH to 9.0 or higher to inhibit microbial growth
+Use a water-soluble biocide every six months to inhibit microbial growth

 Keeping Tanks Full